-We will explore the role of art and making in today’s economy and ecology of means.
+We will explore the role winter plays in public art and architecture in the park and in Russia, and how we can develop this in an sustainable way.
 How can art generate and support communities?
 How can we build a sustainably future for the rural landscape, in Russia and beyond?

-Over the course of the school renowned artists and architects run design workshops, including Nikolay Polissky, the founder of the Nikola-Lenivets park, who revived the local rural community through art, as well as tutors from the Umea School of Architecture (Sweden), ETH (Switzerland), Brighton University (UK), Limerick School of Architecture (Ireland), and MARCH (Russia)*.
+Over the course of the school renowned artists and architects run seminars, including Nikolay Polissky, the founder of the Nikola-Lenivets park, who revived the local rural community through art, as well as tutors from the UEL, London, Brighton University, MARCH (Russia), and curators in the field of public art*.

 The school is curated by Xenia Adjoubei, Director of AdjoubeiScottWhitby Studio, Head of International Projects at MARCH and Professor Robert Mull, Founder of the Global Practice Unit, Head of Architecture at the University of Brighton and co-founder of MARCH.

 Invited tutors of previous schools include Thomas Randall-Page, designer, at the AA and Oxford Brookes, Kate Goodwin, Head of Architecture at the Royal Academy of Arts, artist and architect Alexander Brodsky, Dasha Paramonova, CEO of Strelka Architects, Niall Hobhouse, art collector, curator and public figure, Julia Bychkova, Director of Archstoryanie Festival, Robert Sollis, Director of Europa, as well as experts in timber construction and forestry.

 We look forward to hosting a cast of equally inspiring guest tutors in 2018 who will help you push your knowledge, ideas and skills to new heights.